 Illegally forcing a child to work carries a fine ranging from 51 to 250 times the minimum wage or imprisonment for up to four years.
 Persons found to have involved children in “vagrancy and beggary” are subject to fines up to 100 times the minimum wage, up to 250 hours of forced labor, or up to five years’ imprisonment.
 There were no government prosecutions or convictions of forced child labor during the year.

-Child labor, including isolated cases of forced child labor, occurred in the informal artisanal mining sector, forced begging, agriculture, hotels and restaurants, industry, petty trade, scavenging, event or street contortionism (a Mongolian art form), and the illicit sex trade (see section 6, “Children”).
+Child labor, including isolated cases of forced child labor, occurred in informal artisanal mining, forced begging, agriculture, hotels and restaurants, industry, petty trade, scavenging, event or street contortionism (a Mongolian art form), and the illicit sex trade (see section 6, “Children”).
 While statistics were limited, NGOs and government officials reported that widespread alcoholism, poverty, and parental abandonment made it necessary for many children to support themselves.
-GASI reported no deaths and one injury of a minor in an industrial accident during the first half of the year.
+GASI reported no child deaths or injuries in an industrial accident during the first half of the year.

 International organizations continued to voice concern about child jockeys in horseracing.
-According to NHRC reports, more than 30,000 child jockeys compete in horse races each year.
-Children commonly learn to ride horses at age four or five, and young children traditionally serve as jockeys during the national Naadam festival, where races range from two to nearly 20 miles.
-The law bans racing with child jockeys during the coldest months, although winter races reportedly continued.
-Regulations require adequate headwear and chest protection, but despite greater government and public attention to safety risks, enforcement was inconsistent.
+According to NHRC reports, more than 30,000 child jockeys competed in horse races each year.
+Children commonly learned to ride horses at age four or five, and young children traditionally served as jockeys during the Naadam festival, where races range from two to nearly 20 miles.
+Despite a ban on racing with child jockeys in winter, winter races reportedly continued.
+Regulations require adequate headwear and chest protection, but despite greater government and public attention to safety, enforcement was inconsistent.
 Observers reported good compliance with safety regulations at national races but less compliance at community and regional events.
-The NAC maintained a database to register all jockeys who participate in officially sanctioned national and local races.
-According to NAC data, as of September, 10,655 children under the age of 18 were registered in the database.
-No deaths were recorded in these races.
+The FCYDA maintained a database to register all jockeys who participate in officially sanctioned national and local races.
+According to the Ministry of Labor and Social Protection, 176 falls, 10 severe injuries, and one death were recorded in these races as of September.

 d.
 Discrimination with Respect to Employment and Occupation